aws-quickstart/cdk-eks-blueprints/docs/addons/jupyterhub.md

 # JupyterHub Add-on

-Karpenter add-on is based on the [JupyterHub](https://github.com/jupyterhub/jupyterhub) project that supports a multi-user Hub to spawn, manage, and proxy multiple instances of single user Jupyter notebook server.
+JupyterHub add-on is based on the [JupyterHub](https://github.com/jupyterhub/jupyterhub) project that supports a multi-user Hub to spawn, manage, and proxy multiple instances of single user Jupyter notebook server.

 The Hub can offer notebook servers to a class of students, a corporate data science workgroup, a scientific research project, or a high-performance computing group.